qdm12/ddns-updater/docs/namesilo.md

 ### Compulsory parameters

 - `"domain"` is the domain to update.
 It can be `example.com` (root domain), `sub.example.com` (subdomain of `example.com`) or `*.example.com` for the wildcard.
-- `"key"` is the NameSilo API Key obtained using domain setup instructions below.
-Example: `71dZaE8c2Aa926Ca2E8c1`.
+- `"key"` is the NameSilo API Key obtained using the domain setup instructions below.
+For example: `71dZaE8c2Aa926Ca2E8c1`.

 ### Optional parameters